michaelglenister/MODE-TASK/docs/source/pca_use.rst

 |                        | Mode (eigenvectors)         |
 +------------------------+-----------------------------+

 Beside the above-mentioned plots, it also prints useful information on terminal such as, Information about trajectory, Kaiser-Meyer-Olkein (KMO) index of the trajectory, and Cosine contents of the first few PCs.
 KMO value range from 1 to 0, 1 indicating that the MD has been sampled sufficiently.
-The cosine content of pca projections can be used as an indicator if a simulation is converged.
+The Cosine content of PCA projections can be used as an indicator if a simulation is converged.
 Squared Cosine value should be more than 0.5.

 **Specific Examples:**